DrSnowbird/docker-neuraltalk2/README.md

 * Some quickstart demo scripts: https://gist.github.com/beeva-enriqueotero/42156aefa172fc04a392

-* Another docker-neuraltalk2 project, apparently cleaner, lighter and ARM-oriented.
-Though <a href="https://github.com/SaMnCo/docker-neuraltalk2/issues/2">I couldn't make it work :(</a> https://github.com/SaMnCo/docker-neuraltalk2
+* Another docker-neuraltalk2 project, lighter (1.5GB), with GPU support, and also intended to work on a Raspberry2.
+Though according to my first tests much slower than this one in CPU case.

 * And yet another dockerized version of neuraltalk2.
-This one oriented to expose it as a simple REST interface: https://github.com/jacopofar/neuraltalk2-web
+Oriented to expose it as a simple REST interface: https://github.com/jacopofar/neuraltalk2-web

 ### TO DO